Black Hole Solutions in Non-Minimally Coupled Weyl Connection Gravity: Schwarzschild-Like Black Hole

 which can be minimized when $\omega=0$ and $M\neq 0$.
-Thus, the system in the quantum tunneling description can be globally stable, as it allows for non-vanishing masses to minimise its free energy.
+Thus, the~system in the quantum tunneling description can be globally stable, as~it allows for non-vanishing masses to minimize its free~energy.

-We now proceed to compute the previous quantities in the area method.
-We draw our attention to the fact that there is only one event horizon, namely $r_{H}=2M\frac{\omega}{4M+\omega}$, thus being formally equivalent to impose $r_{H,int}=0$.
+We now proceed to compute the previous quantities using the area method.
+We draw our attention to the fact that there is only one event horizon, namely, $r_{H}=2M\frac{\omega}{4M+\omega}$, thus being formally equivalent to impose $r_{H,int}=0$.